Chase Freedom: 5% Cash Back Categories Calendar 2012 (Updated)

 - April 1 - June 30: Grocery Stores and Movie Theaters

 - July 1 - September 30: Gas Stations and Restaurants

 - October 1- December 31: Hotels, Airlines, Best Buy, Kohls

-(Editor's note: The cash back categories for January through March 2014 are Gas Stations, Movie Theaters, and Starbucks stores.)
+(Editor's note: The cash back categories for July through September 2014 are Gas Stations and Kohl's stores.)